NEED TO KNOW

 My Reno Rules was filmed at 54 and 56 Pinnacle Crescent in Bulleen, Victoria.
 The neighbouring red brick homes have undergone complete façade renovations, but the interiors are still under wraps.

-The My Reno Rules asbestos controversy
+The My Reno Rules controversy

 Filming was reportedly paused mid-season when possible asbestos was discovered inside the homes.
 Following Victorian laws, all of the work was paused so that licensed assessors could test and remove the suspected asbestos.